 - Level 2: This is an emergency or an incident which –

-- cannot be effectively and safely managed or contained at the location or installation by available resource and additional support is alerted or required;
+- cannot be effectively and safely managed or contained at the location or installation by available resources and additional support is alerted or required;

 Note: Level-I and Level-II shall normally be grouped as onsite emergencies and Level-III as off-site emergencies.